KelvinOwusu07/Data-Analyst-Portfolio/Online_shop_sales/README.md

 Despite being the highest-revenue category in January (7,999.90),Electronics saw a 61.7%  drop (3,066.96) by August.
 Home Appliances saw a 23.1% drop, possibly due to economic tightening (big-ticket purchases slowing down).
 Sports was the least affected (-10.8%), indicating stable demand, possibly tied to seasonal fitness trends.

-**Region with the highest and lowest sales and Are there any regional differences in product preferences**
+-**Region with the highest and lowest sales and Are there any regional differences in product preferences**

 Results:
 ![image alt](https://github.com/KelvinOwusu07/Data-Analyst-Portfolio/blob/096c914f09f502174171f721b96ad2669c928d22/Online_shop_sales/visuals/Untitled%20-%20Power%20BI%20Desktop%2020_03_2025%206_21_47%20pm.png)